 - For the third consecutive year, the meeting will be opened by the UN Secretary-General António Guterres.

 - A high-level leaders’ track, organised in cooperation with various UN agencies, will include five sessions looking at the role of digital technologies and public digital policies in times of uncertainty.

 - A parliamentary roundtable on building trust in the COVID-19 era will bring the IGF to the attention of parliamentarians around the world.
 This will build on last year’s main session dedicated to legislative processes.

 - The Youth IGF Summit will run again this year, complemented by networking talks between Internet governance experts and youth.

 - There will also be several virtual opportunities for networking and engagement, through several informal and interactive networking breaks, and the traditional IGF village featuring organisations active in Internet and digital policy.

 The GIP Digital Watch observatory and DiploFoundation will continue the practice of providing just-in-time reporting from IGF sessions.

 Along with individual session reports we will provide regular briefs summarising the main highlights with topic analyses.
 A final report, published after the IGF meeting, will include a thematic summary.
 These will complement the dynamic updates offered through the Digital Watch observatory.

-The reports and briefs will be available on dig.watch/igf2020.
+The reports and briefs will be available on dig.watch/event/igf2020.